 Furthermore, the bill revises the penalties for various violations related to the practice of funeral directing and embalming.
-It includes new language that specifies the conditions under which a licensee may be penalized for actions such as soliciting a dead human body, making false statements on death certificates, or failing to comply with regulations regarding the handling of remains.
-The bill also mandates the Department of Health and Human Services to establish training standards for licensees and nonlicensees who handle medical waste in funeral establishments, ensuring that employees are adequately trained in accordance with these new rules.
+It includes new language that specifies the conditions under which a licensee may be penalized for actions such as soliciting a dead human body, failing to secure necessary permits, or making false statements on death certificates.
+The bill also mandates the Department of Health and Human Services to establish training standards for those handling medical waste in funeral establishments, ensuring that employees are adequately trained in compliance with these new regulations.

 Statutes affected: